 - Take your medicine as directed.

 - The medicine for each day is packaged on a blister card that contains 8 chewable tablets of bismuth subsalicylate, 4 tablets of metronidazole, and 4 capsules of tetracycline.

-- Pay attention to how to take each medicine.
-Completely chew and swallow 2 bismuth tablets.
+- Completely chew and swallow 2 bismuth tablets.
 Swallow the metronidazole tablet and the tetracycline capsule whole with a full glass (8 ounces) of water.
-This will help prevent irritation of the esophagus (tube between the throat and stomach).
-Do not chew, crush, or break the metronidazole tablet and the tetracycline capsule.
+This will help prevent irritation of the esophagus.
+Do not chew, crush, or break the metronidazole tablet or the tetracycline capsule.